Tatra 603: Official use

 The Model T603 was allocated only to senior members of the political and industrial establishments.
 About a third of T603 production was exported to most of the central and eastern European countries allied to Czechoslovakia at the time, as well as to Cuba and China.
 Sales to private individuals were not normally possible, although a few T603s appear to have been privately owned in East Germany.
 During the car's twenty-year production run, 20,422 cars were built, mostly by hand.
 To the west of the Iron Curtain the car was mostly unknown, though some were used by Czechoslovak embassies in western capitals, and for a brief period some were exported to Canada and the USA, following on the success of the rear-engined VW Beetle.
 The model T603 was replaced by the T613 in 1974.

-In Czechoslovakia the interpretation for 603 was that it was a six passenger car, zero people could afford it and usually three passenger drove in it: The Party Boss or other high official, the driver and the secretary.
+In Czechoslovakia the interpretation for 603 was that it was a six passenger car, zero people could afford it and usually three passengers drove in it: The Party Boss or other high official, the driver and the secretary.

 Former Cuban President Fidel Castro was gifted a white T603 featuring air conditioning by the Czechoslovak company; in return, Castro reportedly sent Tatra a Chevrolet Corvair.

 Originally the Comecon issued a provision limiting Czechoslovakia to production of no more than 300 luxurious cars per year.
 Tatra was making more of them, though.
 This became an issue in 1957 and 1958, especially considering that East Germany produced its own luxurious car, the Sachsenring P240.
 The Comecon decided that the two countries must reach a deal to choose which country would continue production to supply the other.
 In 1958 the Ministries of Interior of both countries took part in trials, which East Germany's Minister of Machinery personally attended.
 The 603 won, and subsequently East Germany's higher communist officials were able to drive the T603, while the lower ones had to drive imports from USSR.